thanhtutoo/ecommerce-nextjs/README.md

 5. Created custom helper functions.
 6. Set up styling with CSS, currently using global CSS.
 7. Wrote unit tests and end-to-end tests.
+    - Added in git commit hook to run these cypress tests and jest tests

 ## Folder Structure